 The proportion of pensioners in various forms of poverty has fallen significantly over the long run, but the trend flattened out towards the middle of the last decade.

-Children are more likely to be living in both absolute and relative poverty than the general population, whether before or after housing costs.
+Children are more likely to be living in poverty than the general population, whatever measure you use.

 Who do the figures miss?

-A less pleasing aspect of these figures is their exclusion of the very poorest.
-The households income survey used to create these figures is, as the name suggests, a survey of private households.
+The household income survey used to create these figures is, as the name suggests, a survey of private households.

 Homeless people sleeping rough or living in bed and breakfast accommodation are excluded from the figures.
 Other people are missed out too: people living in institutions like nursing homes or halls of residence are excluded.